Regular theory in complex braid groups: Infinite series

-The first two points of our theorem for the infinite series are already considered in \cite[Section 4.3]{cll}.
-We borrow some of their notations and reproduce a synthetic proof for the sake of clarification.
+The first two points of our theorem for the infinite series are already considered in \cite[Discussions after Theorem 4.15]{cll}.
+We borrow some of their notation and reproduce a synthetic proof for the sake of clarification.

-We recall from \cite{bmr} that the group $B(de,1,n)\simeq B(2,1,n)$ is generated by $b_1,\cdots,b_r$ with the relations \begin{enumerate}[$(B_1)$] \item $b_1b_2b_1b_2=b_2b_1b_2b_1$ \item $b_ib_{i+1}b_i=b_{i+1}b_ib_{i+1}$ for $i\in \intv{2,n-1}$ \item $b_ib_j=b_jb_i$ for $|i-j|>1$ \end{enumerate} And that $B(de,e,n)$, seen as a subgroup of $B(de,1,n)$, is generated by
+We recall from \cite[Theorem 3.6]{bmr} that the group $B(de,1,n)\simeq B(2,1,n)$ is generated by $b_1,\ldots,b_n$ with the relations \begin{enumerate}[$(B_1)$] \item $b_1b_2b_1b_2=b_2b_1b_2b_1$ \item $b_ib_{i+1}b_i=b_{i+1}b_ib_{i+1}$ for $i\in \intv{2,n-1}$ \item $b_ib_j=b_jb_i$ for $|i-j|>1$ \end{enumerate} And that $B(de,e,n)$, seen as a subgroup of $B(de,1,n)$, is generated by

 We consider the morphism\footnote{$\mathrm{wd}$ stands for ``winding number'', a notation we borrow from \cite[Definition 2.2]{cll}} $\wid:B(de,1,n)\to \Z$ defined by

 We have that $b$ is in $B(de,e,n)$ if and only if $\wid(b)\equiv 0[e]$.
 We will denote $\wid_e$ the morphism $b\mapsto \wid(b)[e]$, so we have $\ker \wid_e=B(de,e,n)$.